adityakulraj/json-translation-liquid/Readme.md

-# Json to Json translation using liquid templates
+# Json transformation using liquid templates
+This is a javascript project for transforming an input json file, using rules configured in a templating engine such as liquid.

 # Getting started